isomerpages/isomerpages-govtech/media/technews/_posts/2024-05-17-progress-over-perfection-how-singapore-pursues-inclusivity.md

 In a world that is increasingly digital, leaving anyone behind is not an option.
 This is particularly true in Singapore, where we have a rapidly ageing population.
 In 2023, nearly one-fifth of Singapore's population was elderly.

-But it's not just about age—vulnerable communities of all kinds need to be considered as technology becomes more deeply ingrained in daily life.
+But it's not just about age — vulnerable communities of all kinds need to be considered as technology becomes more deeply ingrained in daily life.
 That’s why at GovTech, we believe that digital services are for everyone.
 This is why by 2030, we’re aiming to ensure that all high-traffic government websites are accessible to persons with disabilities.

 As of 2023, we’re at 73% — up 10% from the previous year.